The BSL activity program

 There is so much to do and see in this great city that it would be impossible for us to list everything here.
 So here is just a taster…

-There are many great museums in the city, but we especially want to mention the following; The New York Metropolitan, Cloisters, The MOMA, The Frick, The Whitney, The Brooklyn Museum, The Tenement Museum, The New Museum, the Noguchi Museum, the Guggenheim Museum, the American Museum of Natural History, the Morgan Library & Museum, The Museum of Moving Image, and the New York Historical Society.
+There are many great museums in the city, but we especially want to mention the following; The New York Metropolitan, the MET Cloisters, The MOMA, The Frick, The Whitney, The Brooklyn Museum, The Tenement Museum, The New Museum, the Noguchi Museum, the Guggenheim Museum, the American Museum of Natural History, the Morgan Library & Museum, the Museum of Moving Image, and the New-York Historical Society.

 What to do that’s FREE

 There are several activities that can you do for free in NYC!
 You can go for a leisurely walk in picturesque Central Park, visit some of the cities best museums and cultural institutions during their free admission days, admire the skyline as you cross the Brooklyn Bridge, enjoy reading a book at the New York Public Library, or watch a movie under the stars at Bryant Park.